firebase/firebase-js-sdk/docs-devsite/auth.passwordvalidationstatus.md

 ## PasswordValidationStatus.containsUppercaseLetter

-Whether the password contains an uppercase letter, if required.
+Whether the password contains an uppercase letter, or undefined if not required.

 <b>Signature:</b>